Armed Offenders Squad (Victoria): Dissolution and aftermath

 In June 2006, the Squad's offices were raided by the OPI.
 At the time of the investigation, the powerful police union, the Police Association, was headed by Paul Mullett, a former Armed Robbery Squad detective.
 After the raid, he called for the OPI to be disbanded, calling the investigation a "disgrace".

 On 13 September 2006, Chief Commissioner Christine Nixon called a meeting with the Squad's members to announce that the unit was being disbanded.
 The meeting was covertly recorded and its content leaked to the Herald Sun.
 The leaker also supplied the Herald Sun with a poem written by a Squad detective, "Ode to the Armed Offenders Squad", which ran in part:

 They’ve done a good job, the bosses will say, but know that will last but for a day.

 Because some have complained a door was broken, a dog was kicked and neighbours awoken.

 But the crim is in the A.O.S. say, the bosses are angry; two complainants today.

 So long as there’s bad crooks, they’ll need us around, if they’re rid of us then crime will abound.

 Six days later, at a public hearing, Squad detectives Robert Lachlan Dabb, Mark Harrison Butterfield and Matthew Adrian Franc were shown videotape of themselves beating A100.
 Dabb collapsed in the witness stand when the video was shown.
-[Hagan, Kate.
-"Ex-detectives admit to bashing suspect."
-Age (Melbourne).
-26 Feb 2008.]
 All three claimed not to recognise themselves on the video and denied any involvement in the beating.
 They were suspended the next day.
 In response, the Police Association led a rally in Batman Park, which was attended by about 300 police and former members of the Squad, including Dabb, Butterfield, and Franc.
 The gathering passed resolutions calling for the Squad to be reinstated, for Christine Nixon to resign, and for the OPI to be disbanded.
 Police Association secretary Paul Mullett told the rally that disbanding the squad would lead to "what's currently occurring in NSW: drive-by shootings, ethnic gangs, race gangs, youth gangs, street gangs, gang rapes by the day".
 Eventually, Victoria Police guaranteed that the Squad members who were not charged would be guaranteed jobs in the Squad's replacement, the Armed Crime Task Force.